werterhalimi/youtube-easy-edit/README.md

 # youtube-easy-edit

-This is a chrome extension to help youtuber to screen their videos.
-It also adds a button to download video's layout in png format
+This is a chrome extension that allow youtuber to easily screen a selection of comment and a youtube thumbnail.
+It also allow user to hide video's title or description.

 ## Here is exemples of how it works: